gnieboer/smartthings-influx/README.md

 ## Getting started

-If you have Docker and Docker Compose, you get started in just 3 steps.
+If you have Docker, you can get started in just 6 steps.

 - Step 1: Create an SmartThings API token

 Go to [SmartThings API Token](https://account.smartthings.com/tokens) page and create a token.
 Make sure you give full access to devices.

-- Step 2: Either place the token at the `docker-compose-config.yml` file or set the APITOKEN environment variable `export APITOKEN=YOUR-TOKEN-HERE`

-- Step 3: Bring the stack up and see your Grafana chart
+- Step 2: Copy the .smarthings-influx.sample.yaml to .smartthings-influx.yaml and save in a location accessible to your Docker runtime

+- Step 3: Modify the yaml file to include your API token, and the location / credentials for your existing InfluxDB instance (Alternatively, you can use environment variables during container creation, but you still need to map to this file)

+- Step 4: Pull the docker container gcndevelopment/smartthingsinflux (note the lack of hyphen)

+- Step 5: Create a container and map a folder from where you saved the config file to /config in the container

+- Step 6: Run and watch the data come in.
+If you run both groovy and this simultaneously, you can filter on entries from here by filtering on tag "source" = "docker"

 Run Docker Compose:
 ```